 1. Is the building Listed?

 In general, secondary glazing is used to help improve the performance of old single glazed windows, which in the case of Listed buildings, cannot be changed.
 Although secondary glazing is widely accepted by conservation officers and heritage bodies as the only means of improving thermal, acoustic and security performance of primary windows, Listed Building Consent is still required.
 If we are installing the secondary glazing, the responsibility lies with us, so we want to ensure that all documentation is in place, as fines can be issued if changes are made to a Listed building without appropriate consent.
 We are happy to assist with Listed Building Consent Applications, or you can find help within the document produced by Historic England.
-Secondary glazing and Listed Building Consent - Advice note by Historic England Listed Building Consent advice by Historic England
+Listed Building Consent advice by Historic England2.
+Benefit – why do you require secondary glazing?

 Understanding the reason to install secondary glazing helps us to design/suggest the best configuration of units to achieve the desired benefit.
 There are certain products in the range which lend themselves better in meeting different performance requirements.
-Low-E glass can be added if you are looking at sustainability and reducing heat loss, or acoustic glass can be incorporated if secondary glazing is needed to reduce the noise ingress of heavy traffic or even noisy neighbours.
+Low-E glass can be added if you are looking at sustainability and reducing heat loss, or acoustic glass can be incorporated if secondary glazing is needed to reduce the noise ingress of heavy traffic or even noisy neighbours.3.
+Dimensions

 4. Photographs